-Gaylord and Dorothy Donnelley believed passionately that land, arts and collections are fundamental to a life well lived.
+Gaylord and Dorothy Donnelley believed passionately that land, arts, and collections reveal who we are as a people: past, present, and future.

-Our founders have passed on, but their children and grandchildren, along with non-family board members and staff, remain committed to their values, their compassion, their civic-mindedness.
+Following in the footsteps of our founders, their children and grandchildren, along with non-family board members and staff, remain committed to their values, their compassion, and their civic-mindedness.